 Olive felt bile climb up his throat as realization dawned on him.
 He couldn’t breathe.
 He could taste smoke in the air.

 “Prince Yuseong,” his uncle said calmly, “we are always glad to welcome a member of the Sagittarian royal clans even with short notice.
 However, given the current state of things, I do have to question your reason for coming here.”

 “With all due respect, that’s exactly what I’ve come here for,” Claire interjected.
-“While I understand your desire to keep out of the border conflict due to your current internal issues, I must say it would be impolite to reject the request of a party that has aided you.”
+“While I understand your desire to keep out of the border conflict due to your current internal situation, I must say it would be impolite to reject the request of a party that has aided you.”